DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-get-started-1.md

   component: feature-1
   component_css: feature
   img_alignment: Left
-  headline: Why DoctorLogic Was the Clear Choice for TruDerm
+  headline: 'Why DoctorLogic Was the Clear Choice for Parker West Dental Associates '
-  text: TruDerm, a medical spa and dermatology practice with multiple locations in
-    North Texas, aspired to grow their practice in a cost-efficient way but couldn’t find a suitable solution.
-Plus, they had many competitors in their market outperforming them when it came to online search results.
-They knew it was time for a change.
-    Since partnering with DoctorLogic, TruDerm has seen an increase of 182% indexed keywords on Google and received an increase of leads per month by 74%.
+  text: 'Parker West Dental Associates (Parker West), a leading cosmetic dentistry
+    practice in Plano, TX struggled to find the perfect solution to achieve what they wanted most: new patients and practice growth.
+Since partnering with DoctorLogic, Parker West saw an increase in indexed keywords by 935%.
+Their Before and After Photo Gallery page views increased by 140% and brings in 44.51% of their entire website pageview data. '
   btn:
-  - btn-link: "/case-studies/truderm"
+  - btn-link: "/case-studies/parker-west"
     btn-label: Read Case Study
   class: ''
   wistia-link: []
-  img: "/uploads/Copy of Untitled (1).png"
+  img: "/uploads/Add a heading.png"
   alt: ''
 - template: text-component
   component: text-component